Chaotic: Trading card game

 There are five tribes of creatures in Chaotic: OverWorld, UnderWorld, Danian, Mipedian and M'arrillian.
 The OverWorld is a tribe made of various humanoid creatures and creatures which resemble real animals.
 The UnderWorld is a tribe which consists of creatures which resemble various monsters.
 Danians are usually made to resemble ants but there are some creatures based on other insects found within the tribe.
 Mipedians are a tribe which is made of creatures who resemble various lizards.
-The M'arrillians are a tribe which resembles various deep sea creatures, some of which have a see-through appearance such as that found in a jellyfish.
+The M'arrillians are a tribe which resembles various deep sea creatures, some of which have a transparent appearance such as that found in a jellyfish.

 The game is played by two players who control an army of creatures.
 The object of the game is to lower the energy of that player's opponent's creatures to 0 by way of attacks, mugic, or creature abilities.
 The game can be played with a varying amount of creatures in each army (1vs1, 3vs3, 6vs6, 10vs10) and with a varying amount of complexity.
 The game can be played in the advanced apprentice ruleset where no mugic is used and combat is only attacks.
 Masters is the next step up where mugic and activated abilities are used.
 Masters games take longer and require full knowledge of the rules.